Nexmo/nexmo-developer/_documentation/client-sdk/in-app-voice/contact-center-overview.md

 * [Android-Kotlin](https://github.com/nexmo-community/contact-center-client-android-kt)
 * Javascript

-> **Important!**  After cloning, make sure to update the client side apps with your server base URL and the mobile key as required.
+> **Important!**  After cloning, make sure to check the `README` file and update the client side app the required configurations.
-> Your server base URL is the URL your backend demo application uses.
-If you deployed to Heroku with the above button, the URL is similar to `YOUR_SERVER_URL.herokuapp.com`

 ### 2.2.
 Run Your Client App